Seattle Public Schools, 1862-2023: Emerson School

 See Additional Media

-The Rainier Beach School, in Columbia School District No. 18, opened with two classrooms in the Rainier Valley in 1903.
-After becoming a Seattle Public School, it held grades 1-4 in 1907-08.
+The Rainier Beach School in Columbia School District No. 18 opened with two classrooms in the Rainier Valley in 1903.
+After becoming a Seattle Public School in 1907, it held grades 1-4 during the 1907-1908 school year.
+The 1907 annexations to Seattle, including Ballard and a total of six schools, proved to be the most significant single addition to the district at the time, since it brought in almost 6,000 students.
 The following school year, two additional classrooms were added to accommodate grades 1-7.
-The area's 8th graders were sent to Brighton.
-However, the structure was so full that the board authorized the "renting of a portable church building at Rainier Beach . . . should an additional room become necessary."
+The area’s 8th graders were sent to Brighton.
+However, the structure was so full that the board authorized the “renting of a portable church building at Rainier Beach … should an additional room become necessary.”

-That same school year, the older wooden building was moved due west and a new brick building was erected on the original site, while school continued in the older classrooms.
-The new structure represented in the Jacobean style and was nearly identical to Greenwood and Hawthorne.
+That same school year, the older wooden building was moved west, and a new brick building was erected on the original site, while school continued in the older classrooms.
+The new structure represented the Jacobean style and was nearly identical to Greenwood, also constructed the same year.
+These two schools were the last two schools designed by the district’s first architect, James Stephen, who established the ‘new type’ brick model school, the modern standard for school construction, with wider corridors and larger classrooms.
+These schools were designed to allow for expansion, so at Emerson, an exterior end wall was finished in common, rather than face-brick.
 With the new building, 8th graders were added to the student body.
-The school was renamed to honor Ralph Waldo Emerson, the 19th century American poet, essayist, and philosopher.
+The school was renamed to honor Ralph Waldo Emerson, the nineteenth century American poet, essayist, and philosopher.

-When Charles Gray became principal in 1911-12, he instituted a commonwealth student government.
+When Charles Gray became principal in 1911-1912, he instituted a commonwealth student government.
 It consisted of a council, with a president and vice president, and a student court.
-The president had a cabinet, and law enforcement agents, consisting of a chief marshal and two assistant marshals, served the school.
+The president had a cabinet, and law-enforcement agents, consisting of a chief marshal and two assistant marshals.
 The constitution embodied provisions for referendum, initiative, and recall.
 Members of the council observed the Seattle City Council meetings.

-A 5.53-acre playfield, named Hutchinson Park after baseball great Fred Hutchinson who attended Emerson, is located to the north of the school.
-Because the school is on a hill and because of its height compared to smaller buildings surrounding it, Emerson is a prominent landmark in the neighborhood.
+A 5.53-acre playfield, named Hutchinson Park after baseball great Fred Hutchinson, who attended Emerson, is located to the west of the school.
+Because the school is on a hill and due to its height compared to smaller buildings surrounding it, Emerson is a prominent landmark in the neighborhood.
+The building exterior, including the roof, and the entire site were designated a City of Seattle Landmark on July 1, 1998.

-Beginning in the summer of 2000, a major renovation project was launched at Emerson.
-The historic 1909 building will be reconstructed and modernized.
-The 1930 addition will be demolished and replaced with a new two-story classroom wing on the south and a one-story multipurpose room and gym (all designed by DLR Group) to the west.
-Students will be housed at South Shore during the construction.
-Emerson will reopen in September 2001.
+Beginning in summer 2000, a major renovation project was launched at Emerson.
+The historic 1909 building was reconstructed and modernized, while the 1930 addition was demolished and replaced with a new two-story classroom wing on the south side and a one-story multipurpose room and gym (all designed by DLR Group) to the west.
+The front entrance of the 1930 addition with a window and the terra cotta detail was preserved to create a unique architectural feature in front of the school.
+The new school encompasses 71,182 square feet, providing space for 535 students.
+Emerson’s students were relocated to South Shore during the construction phase.
+Emerson reopened to fanfare in September 2001.

 Location: Pilgrim & 60th Avenue S